-Louisa Fairclough lives and works in Bristol and co-founded BEEF with the core aim of supporting and nurturing experimental film practice in Bristol.
-Her work takes the form of film loops, performances, field recordings and drawings.
+Louisa Fairclough lives and works in Bristol, her work takes the form of film loops, performances, field recordings and drawings.
+She co-founded BEEF with the core aim of supporting and nurturing experimental film practice in Bristol.

 Louisa graduated from the Slade School of Fine Art (MFA) in 2000 and is currently an Associate Lecturer at Oxford Brookes.
 She lectured at the Slade from 2002 – 2008 and co-curated Mezz from 2009 – 2011.

 Louisa is represented by Danielle Arnaud.